 An extreme downhill skier, Pierre is best known for setting the world record for the highest cliff jump on skis, a 245-foot drop in the back-country behind the Grand Targhee Resort in Wyoming.
 He had also appeared in a number Warren Miller ski films.
 He died tragically in November 2011 in an avalanche triggered while snowboarding at the Snowbird ski area in Utah.
 He was a resident of Big Sky, Montana at the time of his death.

 Member of the U.S. Olympic Alpine Ski Teams in 2006, 2010.
 Competed in the 2010 Olympics and the 2007 World Ski Championships.
 Has competed in the World Cup for the past seven years.
 Three U.S. National Championships in Downhill and Slalom.

 - Lindsey Vonn (Burnsville, MN)

 Vonn has been on the U.S. Ski Team since 2000.
-She is the only American woman to receive the Gold at the Olympics in Downhill, and the only American woman to win four World Cup overall titles.
+She is the only American woman to receive a Olympic Gold medal in Downhill, and the only American woman to win four World Cup overall titles.
 Vonn has won four consecutive World Cup downhill titles (2008, 2009, 2010, 2011).
 She Earned a Gold and Bronze medal in the 2010 Winter Olympics, but missed the 2014 Olympics due to an injury.
 In 2015 she rebounded and broke the all-time record for World Cup victories.
 The previous record (62 medals) was set in 1980 and held by Annemarie Moser-Proell of Austria.